allenliu88/nanoproxy-static/README.md

-# nanoproxy-static-static
+# nanoproxy-static

-This is a tiny HTTP forward proxy written in Go, for me to gain experience in the Go language.

-This proxy accepts all requests and forwards them directly to the origin/target server.
+This is a tiny HTTP forward proxy written in Go, which accepts all requests and forwards them directly to the origin/target server host which is set by `--target` flag.
 It performs no caching.

-Despite this not being a full proxy implementation, it is blazing fast.
+> Despite this not being a full proxy implementation, it is blazing fast.
 In particular it is significantly faster than Squid and slightly faster than Apache's mod_proxy.
 This demonstrates that Go's built-in HTTP library is of a very high quality and that the Go runtime is quite performant.

 ## Prerequisites